saagie/api-saagie/README.md

 Please follow the following steps:

 - Create an issue with the correct label (i.e. Documentation/Bug/Feature)
-- Create a new branch starting with the issue type : `feature/...`, `bug/...` or `documentation/...`.
+- Create a new branch starting with the issue type : `feat/...`, `fix/...` or `doc/...`.
 GitHub Action (CI) will be triggered on each push on your branch.
 Warning, after the first push on your branch, an automatic commit/push will be made by the CI in order to increment the version.
 Thus, remember to update your repository after your first commit.
 - Implement your change
-- Open a Pull Request that uses our template (don't forget to link the PR to the issue)
+- Open a Pull Request (don't forget to link the PR to the issue)
 - PR will be reviewed by the Professional Service Team and merged if all the checks are successful

 ### Commits Guidelines